Minimal Decision Dynamics and Contextual Probability: A Quantum Tug-of-War Model: Appendix B. Generalized Quantum Tug-of-War Dynamics Beyond

 This appendix sketches consistent generalizations of QTOW beyond the symmetric-update regime.
 Our primary objective remains a quantum internal-state implementation in which contextuality arises from conservation-preserving updates and incompatible measurements.
 At the same time, because the environmental strength parameter $g=P_a+P_b$ is generally unknown and must be estimated online, it is useful to record (briefly) that the same adaptive control of update asymmetry can also be implemented in a purely classical internal-state model.
 We include this classical counterpart only as a reference baseline; it is not the focus of the present work.

 In the main text, we restrict attention to a symmetric-update regime that can be parameterized by $P_a+P_b=1$.
 This is \emph{not} an assumption that $P_a+P_b$ is a probability normalization.
-Rather, it is a convenient special case expressing a symmetry of the internal update rule, sufficient to establish the inevitability of KCBS contextuality in the minimal QTOW construction.
+Rather, it is a convenient special case expressing a symmetry of the internal update rule, sufficient to establish a KCBS contextuality witness in the minimal QTOW construction.

 Nevertheless, the QTOW framework admits a natural and consistent generalization to more general environments in which $P_a + P_b \neq 1$.
 In this appendix, we briefly outline such a generalization and clarify its relation to the results presented in the main text.